Syfreia/GBF-WEB/README.md

 # GBF-WEB / Global BaseBall & Softball Federation

-This is a project, based on a demand of the Global Baseball & Softball federatio.
+This is a project (WEB-Page), based on a demand of the Global Baseball & Softball federatio.

 ![Logo](https://cdn.discordapp.com/attachments/1021396363671507005/1031869891483009064/logo.png)